uanid/Toy-Simple-File-Server/README.md

 No authentication feature.
 Please use this application on reliable network.

-If you want setup to anonymous users can download and reliable users can upload/download, See above architecture diagrams.
+If you want setup to anonymous users can download and reliable users can upload/download, See below architecture diagrams.

 ![SampleImage](https://github.com/Uanid/Toy-Simple-File-Server/blob/master/persistence/sample1.PNG?raw=true)